microsoft/Windows-classic-samples/Samples/Win7Samples/multimedia/Direct2D/DXGISample/README.md

 1. Launch Visual Studio 2008.

-2. Open the Tools menu and select Options….
+2. Open the Tools menu and select Optionsâ€¦.
 The Options dialog box appears.

 3. In the left pane of the Options dialog box, expand the Projects and Solutions node.